PhyoeSandy/SimpleCalculator/README.md

 # SimpleCalculator
 This is assignment of JDC online class.
-Give two inputs and calculate.
-Also control Keyevents enter and tab action.

 ![cal1](https://user-images.githubusercontent.com/29190392/83966762-3eecc100-a8e2-11ea-81da-a22877305d50.PNG)